Jerware/PinSim/README.md

 Please note the instructions for the MSF-XInput library, which requires some Teensyduino files to be overwritten in order to add support for a new USB device type.

 I have included compiled code that can be installed on a Teensy LC using the [Teensy Loader](https://www.pjrc.com/teensy/loader.html) application.
 The code will compile for Teensy 3.2 but, besides being more expensive, that board lacks sufficient current output on the LED pins.

+New features & improvements added 6/20/2016:

+* Press LB & A simultaneously to set plunger dead zone.
+This compensates for PC pinball games that have a huge plunger dead zone that works on Gamepads but is accentuated on real hardware.
+This setting is not saved between power cycles.
+* The accelerometer is zeroed out everytime A is pressed
+* Hold left flipper on boot to perform a rumble test
+* Hold right flipper on boot to disable accelerometer
+* Better plunge detection code that scales depending on how far back the plunger is pulled master